MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/windows-hello-login.md

             {
                 // In the real world, this method would call the server to authenticate that the account exists and is valid.
                 // However, for this tutorial, we'll just have an existing sample user that's named "sampleUsername".
                 // If the username is null or does not match "sampleUsername" validation will fail.
-In this case, the user should register a new passport user.
+                // In this case, the user should register a new Windows Hello user.

                 if (string.IsNullOrEmpty(username))
                 {